thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

 Refer to [join syntax](#syntax-joins) for more information on the functionality and syntax or Worksheet, View, and table joins in TML.

 {% include note.html content="If you edit the joins in the View TML file, you are only editing the joins for that specific View.
 You are not editing the joins at the table level.
-To modify table-level joins, you must edit the source table's TML file.
-Modifying table-level joins is in Beta; contact ThoughtSpot Support to enable it." %}
+To modify table-level joins, you must edit the source table's TML file." %}

 <pre>
 <a href="#guid">guid</a>: &lt;<em>view_guid</em>&gt;